Logo Futurismo

 Welcome to the geothermal paradise of Furnas, one of the Azores’ active volcanoes.

 Coming from the south road, you will arrive directly at the lake.
-It is possible to hike around the lake, but it will take you about 1h30.
+It is possible to hike around the lake, but it will take you about 1 hour and 30 minutes.
 On the way, you will find the chapel of Nossa Senhora das Vitórias.
 This is a unique example of neo-Gothic church architecture, belonging to the forest garden of José do Canto.
 Furnas’s environmental interpretation center is a bit further, where you can learn more about the lake and the volcano.

 Also on the walk around the lake is the fumarolic camp called Caldeiras.
-This is where we cook our famous Cozido, the regional stew, under the ground using the volcanic heat.
+This is where we cook our famous Cozido, the regional stew, underground using the volcanic heat.
 This is a must-try to taste local flavors.
 If you have time in Caldeiras, you can visit Grená Park to see one of the tallest waterfalls: Salto da Inglesa.
-For the hikers, you can climb Pico do Ferro for about a 50-minute walk one way and a good warm-up!
+For hikers, climbing Pico do Ferro is a great warm-up, with a one-way walk of about 50 minutes.
 Up there, enjoy the view over Furnas Valley.

 Terra Nostra Garden